-The second installment of collaboration gigs between XS Noize and Tin Man Heart brings a stellar line up of acts to Belfast.
+The second instalment of collaboration gigs between XS Noize and Tin Man Heart brings a stellar line up of acts to Belfast.
 This time we’re focusing on singer/songwriters and hosting an evening of stripped-back acoustic sets.
 Aaron Shanley, Taylor Johnson (Brand New Friend), Jaxson and I Am Muir will play the Sunflower Bar on 22 November.

 Taylor Johnson is more often found bounding around stages fronting indie rockers Brand New Friend.
 Their seemingly limitless energy has seen them play festivals across the UK and Ireland, supporting Snow Patrol and Seán McGowan among others.
 For one night only, Taylor travels light and treats us to a solo acoustic set of handpicked songs from his repertoire.